 Issues that resulted from your equipment and/or third-party equipment (not within the primary control of Slack)

 Issues that arise from our suspension or termination of your right to use Slack in accordance with our Terms of Service.

 1. We purposely made our commitment to the “fourth 9”, i.e. 99.99% uptime guarantee in contrast to the typical SLAs which tend to offer 99.90%.
 We believe that extra availability makes a difference: the “fourth 9” is important when your team relies on Slack every day.
 You need Slack at least 9,999 out of every 10,000 minutes.

-2. This means that the service credits added to your account may not match your exact experience: when only a small minority of workspaces are affected, the downtime will average to a lower number and you may receive less than you expected.
-On the other hand, it also means you’ll receive credits for significant outages even if your workspace felt no impact.
-If you feel like a particular case was not handled correctly, don’t hesitate to contact us: we aim to please.
+2. This means that the service credit added to your account may not match your exact experience: when only a small minority of workspaces is affected, the downtime will average to a lower number and you may receive less than you expected.
+On the other hand, it also means you’ll receive credit for significant outages even if your workspace felt no impact.
+If you feel that a particular case hasn’t been handled correctly, don’t hesitate to contact us: we aim to please.

 Thanks a lot for your feedback.